One-Sided Symptoms in Lyme Disease

 This fluctuating pattern differs from the steady progression seen in many degenerative neurologic diseases and serves as an important clinical clue.

-When One-Sided Symptoms Require Urgent Evaluation
+When to Seek Urgent Evaluation

 Any new or sudden one-sided weakness, numbness, facial drooping, speech difficulty, or vision change should be evaluated promptly to rule out urgent conditions.